Procrastination is like masturbation: It's great at first, but then you realize that you are only fucking yourself.

 Topologically Adapting Snakes

 I have improved the tracking performance of active contour models by allowing snakes to split and merge.
-This can be useful for handling occlusions (e.g., pedestrian tracking) and objects that undergo topological changes (e.g., globule in a liquid motion lamp).
-Enjoy the relaxing video (14s, 2.3 MB).
+This can be useful for handling occlusions (e.g., pedestrian tracking) and objects that undergo topological changes.
+Enjoy the relaxing video of tracking the globule in a liquid motion lamp.

 Regrasping